-A typical instance is the cooling of hot chocolate in a room.
-Here, $u_1$ is the wall thermometer reading and u(t) is the reading of a dial thermometer immersed in the chocolate drink.
+A typical instance is the cooling of a cup of hot chocolate in a room.
+Here, u_1 is the wall thermometer reading and u(t) is the reading of a dial thermometer immersed in the chocolate drink.

 Theorem 1 (Solution of Newton's Cooling Equation)